bmccutchanjr/experiment/README.md

 # Experiment

 These are simple pages that I use as a test bed.
 They generally don't do very much, but help me to understand what some code is supposed to be do.
-I need to access some of these pages them from various devices for one reason or another, so putting them on the web is kinda necessary (and GitHub seemed like a good place to do it).
+I need to access some of these pages from various devices for one reason or another, so putting them on the web is kinda necessary (and GitHub seemed like a good place to do it).

 There are also some pages here that work just fine from the local file system, but after a recent scare I decided I need/want to back them up.
 Again, GitHub seems like a good place to do it.